egison/typed-egison/README.md

 What I want to teach in this section is types of these parts.
 These types are
 ```
 <Pair 2 5> :: PairII
-(unorderd-pair integer) :: Matcher PairII
+(unordered-pair integer) :: Matcher PairII
 <pair ,5 $x> :: Pattern PairII
 ```
 `PairII` is user-defined ADT.
-I will explain about ADT in later section.
+I will explain about ADT in a later section.

 In this example, `match-all` takes 3 arguments.
 Their types are `PairII`, `(Matcher PairII)`, `(Tuple (Pattern PairII) Integer)` respectively and return `(Collection Integer)`.